harvest-platform/harvest-platform.github.io/docs/evaluator.md

 - `range(dob, lte='1975-01-01')` - unbounded lower bound, inclusive

 #### `oneof(<term>, value=[<any>...])`
 Match if at least one of the values is satisfied.
+This is semantically equivalent to defining `equals` predicates and wrapping them in `or`.

+This operator generally applies to data having a one-to-many structure such as a document field holding an array of values, a reverse foreign key relationship in a relational data model, or any graph structure.
+However since only one case needs to match, structures that only support one value can be used here as well.

 Examples
 - `oneof(diagnosis, ['271.91', '392.18'])`

 #### `allof(<term>, value=[<any>...])`
 Match only if all of the values are satisfied.
+This is semantically equivalent to defining `equals` predicates and wrapping them in `and`.

+See `oneof` above for an explanation of this operator type.

 Examples
 - `allof(diagnosis, ['271.91', '392.18'])`